MatthewLopes/lisp-parentheses-validator/README.md

 After the previous command finishes run the command **node main.js**

-This will run read all text files from the *sample-lisp-code* directory then check if all parentheses are valid within each file then will write the results to the console.
+This will read all text files from the *sample-lisp-code* directory then check if all parentheses are valid within each file then will write the results to the console.

 You can create your own text files in the *sample-list-code* directory then run the **node main.js** command again and it will put the results from all files again.